 The Bakery van and fresh fish stall are in Fromus Square once a week.
 Our Street Market is on Wednesdays, and we have a Farm Shop just 1 mile out of town.

-Places to Eat & Drink in the town:
+Places to eat and drink in the town:

 .
 The Railway Tavern - Albion Street (local pub)

 .
-The Bell at Sax - High Street/Market Place (Modern British Restaurant)
+The Bell - High Street/Market Place (Modern British Restaurant)

 .
 Trinity’s Café - Market Place (eat in café plus takeaway service)